 About the symposium

 The symposium is the world’s biggest medical and scientific conference dedicated to MND/ALS.
-It aims to bring together researchers, social care professionals, and people living with ALS/MND from all over the world to encourage strong collaboration.
-The latest news and key innovations are presented and debated during the conference.
+It aims to bring together researchers, social care professionals, as well as people living with ALS/MND from all over the world to encourage strong collaboration.
+During the conference, they present and debate the latest news and key innovations.

 The next edition will be held in San Diego, California, from December 7-9 2022.